tensorflow/community/rfcs/20191017-tfx-standardized-inputs.md

     This type of workload is also significant in TFX, both in terms of CPU cycles and number of examples processed.

+    Note that TFX libraries don't always need to run TF graphs.
+For example, TFDV, despite of its name, only analyzes the training data and (almost) does not call any TF API.
+Another example, TFMA, will support "blackbox" evaluation where the model being evaluated does not have to be a TF model.
+    Therefore a TF-neutral in-memory representation that works well with plain Python code is desirable.

 *   Be interoperable with the rest of the world.